Kong/unirest-java/README.md

-Unicorn-Java
+Unirest-Java
 ============================================

-Unicorn is a set of lightweight HTTP libraries available in PHP, Ruby, Python, Java, Objective-C.
+Unirest is a set of lightweight HTTP libraries available in PHP, Ruby, Python, Java, Objective-C.

 Documentation
 -------------------